AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-33/acsd-51497-cannot-sort-catalog-page-by-custom-attribute-of-dropdown-type.md

 To learn more about [!DNL Quality Patches Tool], refer to:

-* [[!DNL Quality Patches Tool] released: a new tool to self-serve quality patches](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/announcements/commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches) in our support knowledge base.
+* [[!DNL Quality Patches Tool] released: a new tool to self-serve quality patches](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/announcements/commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches) in the support knowledge base.
-* [Check if patch is available for your Adobe Commerce issue using [!DNL Quality Patches Tool]](/help/tools/quality-patches-tool/patches-available-in-qpt/check-patch-for-magento-issue-with-magento-quality-patches.md) in our support knowledge base.
+* [Check if patch is available for your Adobe Commerce issue using [!DNL Quality Patches Tool]](/help/tools/quality-patches-tool/patches-available-in-qpt/check-patch-for-magento-issue-with-magento-quality-patches.md) in the [!UICONTROL Quality Patches Tool] guide.

 For info about other patches available in QPT, refer to [[!DNL Quality Patches Tool]: Search for patches](https://experienceleague.adobe.com/tools/commerce-quality-patches/index.html) in the [!DNL Quality Patches Tool] guide.